Elegantly Wasted: Reception

-Reviews for the album were heavily mixed, to somewhat favorable, AllMusic, Q and Rolling Stone, all rated the album two stars, with Stephen Thomas Erlewine writing in his AllMusic review, "The band does dabble in contemporary dance on Elegantly Wasted, but it all comes out sounding like the lite funk-n-roll of Kick, only without the energy.
+Reviews for the album were mixed-to-polarizing on its initial release.
+Stephen Thomas Erlewine writing in his AllMusic review, said "The band does dabble in contemporary dance on Elegantly Wasted, but it all comes out sounding like the lite funk-n-roll of Kick, only without the energy.
 And without the tunes".
-In her review for Rolling Stone, Elysa Gardner said that the album "seems like an exercise in nostalgia", and added, "the sinuous dance grooves and crackling bursts of guitar in new songs such as "Elegantly Wasted" and "Don't Lose Your Head" don't seem very fresh".
-J.D.
-Considine of The Baltimore Sun, was pleased that the Cd's 11 songs are still wonderfully entertaining, with a near irresistible mix of dance- music savvy and rock and roll attitude."
+The A.V.
+Club's Stephen Thompson was unfavorable towards the album, calling it an underwhelming nostalgia trip and expressing, "INXS lacks U2's well publicized ability to evolve as the times change."
+Music critic J. D. Considine from The Baltimore Sun, was pleased that the Cd's 11 songs are still wonderfully entertaining, with a near irresistible mix of dance- music savvy and rock and roll attitude."

 Music writer and musician, Ted Drozdowski wrote in his review for The Boston Phoenix giving the CD three out of four stars, he said the group have retained the "big rhythmic stomp necessary to rock- and do it hard when they please.
 Great dynamics, leaner instrumentation.
 This is a strong, simple pop outing worthy of respect.
 And listening."
 The Calgary Herald found the disc to be the group's best effort in ages with its stripped down, funky rock grooves colored by acoustic guitars and sitars and Michael Hutchence actually singing something other than cryptic lyrics."

 Steve Knopper of The Chicago Tribune disliked the release, he mentions, shifting gears causes fatal momentum loss - "Everything I Do" moves to fast for a ballad, and the slower "Searching" needs something beyond an uninteresting drum pattern and Hutchence's Whiney crooning."
-Steven Batten from The Cleveland Scene, was thrilled that Elegantly Wasted's strength is, in fact, it's diversity, a hallmark of the band's sound since the early days, but often obscured by an over-active sense of adventure on recent efforts.
-This time, they've stuck with that strength, pushing each, track to the limit but never losing sight of the big picture."
+Steven Batten from The Cleveland Scene, was thrilled that, "Elegantly Wasted's strength is, in fact, its diversity, a hallmark of the band's sound since the early days, but often obscured by an over-active sense of adventure on recent efforts.
+This time, they've stuck with that strength, pushing each track to the limit but never losing sight of the big picture."
 Ryan Suffern writing in the student - run newspaper The Daily Illini acknowledged, Inxs has returned to make one of their strongest albums in their nearly 20 - year career.
 He praised the album for containing a unique blend of sounds.
 The Band builds upon their past created style, while integrating new and innovative sounds."